Protestant Church in Indonesia: Origin

-The Protestant Church in Indonesia was formed in Ambon, Maluku in 1605 under the name of the Protestant Church in the Netherlands Indies, in Dutch De Protestantsche Kerk in Nederlandsch-Indië.
+The Protestant Church in Indonesia was formed in Ambon, Maluku, in 1605 under the name of the Protestant Church in the Netherlands Indies, in Dutch De Protestantsche Kerk in Nederlandsch-Indië.
+It is the first Protestant and Reformed church to be founded in Asia.
 In 1619, the headquarters was moved to Batavia.
 The denomination inherited the missions left by the Portuguese.
 The church supported missions all over Indonesia.
 Its territories cover several areas like the Maluku Islands, Minahasa, Java, Sumatra, East Nusa Tenggara.